hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Move objects to a new location inside a container or between containers.
 The source file is removed after a successful transfer.
 If you specify more than one source, the destination must be a container, or a directory ending in `/`.
-Optionally, you can specify an availability zone.
-For copying files to and from your local filesystem see `copy`.
+Optionally, specify an availability zone.
+See `copy` for information about copying files to and from your local filesystem.

 ###Examples
 Move file `file.txt` to new name and location `old/backup.txt` in container `my_container`: